Updated: Feb 3

 How do you know?

-Now you know about the ‘cradle to cradle’ mind-set, how do you know if something has implemented ‘cradle to cradle’ mind-set.
+Now you know about the ‘cradle to cradle’ mind-set, how do you know if ‘cradle to cradle’ has been implmented to a product.
 Well sometimes it can be quite easy and you can do a quick check to see if there are any labels on the product highlighting this.
 This can be specifically ‘cradle to cradle’ but can also be badges/labels of sustainability, eco-friendliness, ethical (fair trade) or recyclability.
-Most of these will tell you what will happen to the product at the end of the products life and how it is made, so look out for them on the product or website.
-Secondly, you may have to do some research and take some time to learn about the product to fully understand its lifecycle.
-As you gain an understanding of what items are cradle to cradle you will have an understanding of what is likely to achieve ‘cradle to cradle’ concept.
+Most of these will tell you what will happen to the product at the end of the products life and how it is made, so you should look out for them on the product or website.
+Secondly, you may have to do some research and take some time to learn about the product itself to fully understand its lifecycle.
+As you gain an understanding of what items are cradle to cradle you will have an understanding of what is likely to achieve the ‘cradle to cradle’ concept.
 Finally, you should not hesitate to ask, many companies don’t promote that they have some sort of take back scheme where they can recycled or reuse the materials in the product but do have them and sometimes even collect the item from you for free.
+You have done your first step by simply understanding the concept, so you are also in a position to make your own judgement.